-12 Types Of Pain That Are Directly Linked To Your Emotional State
+12 Types Of Body Pain Related To Emotions And Mental State

 While some types of pain are purely the unfortunate result of something going wrong at a physical level, it’s important to note that other forms of discomfort primarily relate to your emotional well-being.
 In particular, recent studies show that certain types of psychological stress can trigger either a temporary inflammatory process or a longer term fairly to regulate inflammation (leading to chronic pain).

 So, if your doctor has ruled out any relevant serious causes and you’re still hurting, read on to discover what 12 different types may be trying to tell you about your current emotional state.
 Discovering and resolving these issues may be just what you need to kick-start your manifestation process!